SuperCuber/dotter/README.md

 A small dotfile manager

 USAGE:
-    dotter [FLAGS] [OPTIONS] [SUBCOMMAND]
+    dotter.exe [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
     -d, --dry-run      Dry run - don't do anything, only print information.
 Implies -v at least once --force        Force - instead of skipping, overwrite target files if their content is unexpected.
 Overrides --dry-run
     -h, --help         Prints help information
     -y, --noconfirm    Assume "yes" instead of prompting when removing empty directories -p, --patch        Take standard input as an additional files/variables patch, added after evaluating `local.toml`.
-Assumes --noconfirm flag because all of stdin is taken as the patch
-    -q, --quiet        Quiet - only print errors
+                       Assumes --noconfirm flag because all of stdin is taken as the patch -q, --quiet        Quiet - only print errors
     -V, --version      Prints version information
     -v, --verbose      Verbosity level - specify up to 3 times to get more detailed output.
 Specifying at least once prints the differences between what was before and after Dotter's run

 OPTIONS:
-        --cache-directory <cache-directory>          Directory to cache into [default: .dotter/cache] --cache-file <cache-file>                    Location of cache file [default: .dotter/cache.toml] --diff-context-lines <diff-context-lines>    Amount of lines that are printed before and after a diff hunk [default: 3]
+        --cache-directory <cache-directory>          Directory to cache into [default: .dotter/cache] --cache-file <cache-file>                    Location of cache file [default: .dotter/cache.toml] --diff-context-lines <diff-context-lines>
+            Amount of lines that are printed before and after a diff hunk [default: 3]

     -g, --global-config <global-config>              Location of the global configuration [default: .dotter/global.toml] -l, --local-config <local-config>                Location of the local configuration [default: .dotter/local.toml]

 SUBCOMMANDS:
     deploy      Deploy the files to their respective targets.
 This is the default subcommand help        Prints this message or the help of the given subcommand(s) init        Initialize global.toml with a single package containing all the files in the current directory pointing to a dummy value and a local.toml that selects that package undeploy    Delete all deployed files from their target locations.
-Note that this operates on all files that are currently in cache watch       Run continuously, watching the repository for changes and deploying as soon as they happen.
+Note that this operates on all files that are currently in cache
+    watch       Run continuously, watching the repository for changes and deploying as soon as they happen.
 Can be ran with `--dry-run`
 ```

 # Contributing